Your adventure between

 Illuminated by knowledge, the Antarctic seems even more impressive.
 Each expedition will therefore be accompanied by up to five experts with different specialisations.
 Skilled lecturers and discussion partners on board, they are also informative guides when ashore.
 Biologists and geologists, glaciologists and historians, they will inspire you with their fascinating talks and background knowledge - be it the story of the Antarctic's origins, the physical wonder of the ice, the breeding behaviour of the penguins or how whales breathe.
 Our experts' inexhaustible wealth of knowledge will allow you to delve even deeper into the wildlife and the various regions you will encounter on your expedition.

 Setting the course for flexibility

-In this spectacular icy frontier, all itineraries for the BREMEN focus on spontaneity.
+In this spectacular icy frontier, all itineraries for the HANSEATIC and the BREMEN focus on spontaneity.
 Each day, the course is reset depending on the local conditions.
 The captains and their team have a wealth of experience in the Antarctic.
 Together with their feel for great expedition moments, they will provide you with unforgettable impressions.
 If, for example, whales should suddenly appear and begin to circle in the stunning polar light, the ship will follow them for a while.
 After all, natural spectacles cannot be postponed until the next day - and yet they become almost a daily feature when on board.

 Wonder in the ice: especially close to creation